sdonohoo/forecasting/SETUP.md

 ```
 ./tools/environment_setup.sh
 ```
 from the root of Forecasting repo.
+If you have issues with running the setup script, please follow the [Manual environment setup](#manual-environment-setup) instructions below.

 Once you've executed the setup script, you can run example notebooks under [examples/](./examples) directory.

 ### Manual environment setup